 Section I: Once approved by the current membership of ASOIT, these Bylaws become effective and supersede any previous ASOIT Bylaws as of the date specified in Article V, Section II.

-Section II: These Bylaws shall go into effect on February 20 2017 .
+Section II: These Bylaws shall go into effect on date here.